mstksg/inCode/copy/entries/singletons-1.md

 [phantom type]: https://wiki.haskell.org/Phantom_type

-Phantom types in Haskell are a very easy way to add a layer of "type safety" for your types and DSL's.
+Phantom types in Haskell are a very simple way to add a layer of "type safety" for your types and DSL's.
 It helps you restrict what values functions can take and encode pre- and post-conditions directly into your types.